elastic/TSDB-migration-test-kit/README.md

 You're testing with version 8.8.0-SNAPSHOT.

 Using data stream metrics-istio.istiod_metrics-default to create new TSDB index tsdb-index-enabled...
-	The index .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001 will be used as the standard index.
+	The index .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001 will be used as the standard index for the mappings/settings.
 Creating index tsdb-index-enabled...
 	Index tsdb-index-enabled exists and will be deleted.
 Index tsdb-index-enabled successfully created.

 Copying documents from .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001 to tsdb-index-enabled...
-All 5000 documents taken from index .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001 were successfully placed to index tsdb-index-enabled.
+All 10000 documents taken from index .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001 were successfully placed to index tsdb-index-enabled.
 ```
 </details>